electricbookworks/electric-book-workflow/guide/02-setting-up.md

 ### File naming

 Name each book's markdown files in perfectly alphabetical order.
-We recommend using a numbering system, where prelims (frontmatter) files start with a 0, e.g. `0-1-titlepage.md`, `0-2-copyright.md`, and chapter files are numbered for their chapter number, e.g. `1.md`, `2.md`, and so on.
+We recommend using a numbering system, where prelims (frontmatter) files start with a 0, e.g. `0-1-titlepage.md`, `0-2-copyright.md`, and chapter files are numbered for their chapter number, e.g. `01.md`, `02.md`, and so on.
 The alphabetical order makes it easy to see the documents in the right order at all times, and it makes ordering outputted HTML files easy when dropping them into Prince for PDF output.

+> Note: We recommend using leading zeros in file-name numbers – that is, `02.md` rather than `2.md` – because that sorts correctly in most file browsers.
+Otherwise, some file browsers will sort `10.md` before `2.md`.
+In the rare event that you have over 99 chapters, use two leading zeros: `001.md`.
+{:.box}

 ## The `images` folder